HomeMarketingHow to Market on a Tiny Budget

 Incentivise both parties.
 “Bring a friend, both get 20% off” works better than “Refer someone, get 20% off.”
 When both people benefit, referrals happen naturally.

-According to insights from Reddit’s marketing community, businesses that implement formal referral programmes see 3-5x more referrals than those relying on organic word-of-mouth alone.
+According to Reddit’s marketing community, businesses that run formal referral programmes see 3-5x more referrals than those relying on organic word-of-mouth alone.

-Let’s address the elephants in the room – the mistakes that kill budget marketing efforts before they even begin.
+Let’s address the mistakes that kill budget marketing efforts before they even begin.

 Trying to be everywhere at once is the fastest way to be nowhere effectively.
-I’ve watched businesses burn through tiny budgets trying to maintain 10 social media profiles, a blog, email marketing, and paid ads simultaneously.
+I’ve watched businesses burn through tiny budgets trying to maintain 10 social media profiles, a blog, email marketing, and paid ads all at once.

 Pick one primary channel and master it.
 Once it’s running smoothly and generating results, add another.
-This focused approach means you’re excellent at one thing rather than mediocre at many.
+That way you’re excellent at one thing rather than mediocre at many.

 The platform FOMO is real, but remember: your customers aren’t everywhere either.
 They have preferred channels.
 Find where they hang out and show up consistently there.

 When budgets are tight, the temptation is to go for quantity.
-Blast out content, send more emails, post more frequently.
+Blast out content, send more emails, post more often.
 This usually backfires spectacularly.

 One well-crafted piece of content outperforms ten rushed ones every time.
 Spend three hours on one comprehensive blog post rather than 20 minutes each on nine forgettable ones.